binmian/levikno/docs/GettingStarted.md

 return 0;
 ```

-Now run build and run the program and you should see a triangle appear.
+Now build and run the program, you should see your triangle appear.